Enderman1951/Enderman1951/README.md

 Im Ender.

-Im the lead dev of EnderOS, a live linux distro based on Artix
+Im the lead dev of EnderOS, a live linux distro based on Arch

 I use Arch Linux